 Keeping AutoCast Running

 Radio stations don't take nights and weekends off, and neither does AutoCast.
-This chapter covers the built-in systems AutoCast uses to detect problems, recover automatically, and keep your station on the air when no one is around to intervene.
+This chapter covers Infinite Walkaway™ — the TuneTracker Systems name for AutoCast's ability to keep your station on the air when no one is around to intervene, for as long as that needs to be.

 The Silence Sensor